Ghini/ghini.github.io/_posts/2018-03-24-cuba-poster.md

 ---

-In preparation to [the next Cuba regional conference](http://botanicalbridges.planta.ngo), we have prepared a poster.
+In preparation to [the next Cuba regional conference](http://botanicalbridges.planta.ngo), finances don't allow us to participate, so we have prepared a poster.
+I'm not particularly proud of
-I'm not particularly proud of it: making posters is not among my best skills, but it will probably be better, having a so-and-so poster, than no poster at all.
+it: making posters is not among my best skills, but it will probably be better, having a so-and-so poster, than no poster at all.

 ![the poster](/images/2018-03-22-cuba-poster.png)